mondoohq/mondoo-operator/docs/user-manual.md

 kubectl delete pod -n mondoo-operator --selector control-plane=controller-manager
 ```

+### Scanned workload types

+Currently the admission controller scans workloads of these type:
+- Pods
+- Deployments
+- DaemonSets

 ### Different modes of operation

 You can run the admission controller in two modes: permissive and enforcing.